danieloaAAU/Graph-Neural-Network-in-wireless-communication-Papers/README.md

-# Graph Neural Network in wireless communication Papers
+# Graph Neural Network in Wireless Communication Papers
 This repository contains the list of papers that considered the application of Graph Neural Network in Wireless Communication

 # Resource Allocation